rpgreview/papersandpaychecks/pnp.md

 "Papers and Paychecks" has six character professions, each of which has a related primary characteristic.
 The player chooses which character profession they belong to and in most cases will select the profession with that primary characterstic.
 Not only are many of the character's activities most successful with that related value, but they will also receive a pay bonus.

-The professions, and their related primary characteristic, are: Labourer (Strength)., Scientist (Intelligence)., Administrator (Wisdom)., Tradesperson (Dexterity)., Researcher (Constitution)., Manager (Charisma).
+The professions, and their related primary characteristic, are: Labourer (Strength)., Scientist (Intelligence)., Administrator (Wisdom)., Tradesperson (Dexterity)., Researcher (Perception)., Manager (Charisma).
 The pay bonus or penalty they receive is equal to ten times the characteristic bonus as a percentage.
 That is, a Labourer with the extraordinary Strenth of 18, would receive a 40% bonus in their paycheck.

 As with other classic games, "Papers and Paychecks" is a "gold piece system", but in reverse.
 Whereas in traditional RPGs one received "experience points" for acquring treasure, in "Papers and Paychecks" your character will receive "treasure" (i.e., a paycheck) for having experience.